Visit Investors & Advisors Site | Support |

 What Would a Slowdown Scenario Mean for Investors?

-As the economy slows, U.S. Treasury yields likely will fall.
+As the economy slows, U.S. Treasury yields will likely fall.
 We also expect credit spreads to widen.
 While inflation should moderate, we still expect core inflation to remain higher than the Fed’s 2% target in the short term due to:

 Slowdown: Potential Investment Implications